 "Extraordinary claims require extraordinary evidence." —Carl Sagan

 Dietary supplements should be looked upon with a degree of skepticism.
-I say this because unregulated or barely regulated dietary supplement manufacturers bombard us daily with dubious claims and promises.
-Exaggeration and deception are not uncommon.
-Some supplements have even been found to be dangerous.
+Unregulated or barely regulated supplement manufacturers often make dubious claims and promises.
+Exaggeration and deception are not uncommon, and some supplements have been found to even be dangerous.